NethulaRankidu/birthday-wish/readme.md

 ```
 https://nethularankidu.github.io/birthday-wish/
 ```
 * Then, you need to append the parameters, one by one.
-Before adding, first insert a "?" after the URL, then add the parameter.
+Before adding, first insert a "?" after the URL, then add the parameter. <br>
 Example :-
 ```
 https://nethularankidu.github.io/birthday-wish/?title=Happy 21<sup>th</sup> Birthday!
 ```
-* When adding more parameters, remember to add "&" between them Example :-
+* When adding more parameters, remember to add "&" between them <br>
+Example :-
 ```
 https://nethularankidu.github.io/birthday-wish/?title=Happy 21<sup>th</sup> Birthday!&name=Dear wintergreen6631,